 After a comprehensive evaluation TCM selected two processes, a chilled ammonia process from Alstom and an amine process from Aker Clean Carbon (ACC).Both technologies are post-combustion capture and utilise a solvent for absorbing the CO2 from the flue gas.
 Both are also designed to capture 85% of the CO2 contained in the flue gas from the refinery cracker and the combined heat and power plant.

-The size of the facility, the flexibility and features implemented in the specifications and design opens the door for extensive test options.
-These tests will generate a significant amount of results.
+The size of the facility, the flexibility and features implemented in the specifications and design opened the door for extensive test options.
+These tests generated a significant amount of results.
 The size of TCM means from the results we can extrapolate relevant information for eventual full scale implementation around the world.